Information for participants

 Cash transfers between the APF and HMT

 The APF is operated via a subsidiary of the Bank of England known as the Bank of England Asset Purchase Facility Fund (BEAPFF) that is indemnified by HMT.
-BEAPFF receives interest on the gilts and corporate bonds it holds, which were purchased using a loan from the Bank.
+BEAPFF receives interest on the gilts it holds (and corporate bonds it previously held), which were purchased using a loan from the Bank.
 Interest income is used to pay administrative costs, and interest on the loan.
 The net balance is transferred between BEAPFF and HMT every quarter.
 More detail about this process can be found in our Quarterly Bulletin article published in May 2022 (Box D), and in the following document:

 Lending of gilts bought in APF Gilt Purchase Operations